Zexusgo/-To-Do-List-App/README.md

 Arrays and objects

-Saving to local storage (optional for now)
+Saving to local storage

+Mark Tasks as Completed